evajavadev/JavaMavenAndDatabases/README.md

-# Java Maven And Databases
+# Java Maven and Databases
 Java Maven Spring projects with and without databases